juanneilson/machine-learning/projects/capstone/proposal.md

 A general hand gesture classifier may be used as a benchmark for this project.
 This classifiers usually work with more than three classes, but they appear to be the closest benchmarking model to this problem found in literature.

 In the work done over BochumGesture1998 in [6], researchers used a very small training set (images from 3 out of 19 individuals) and a very large testing dataset.
 They claimed to have achieved 85.8% accuracy on images with complex background when classifiying them into 12 different hand postures.
-This work seems to be a little bit old, but as most of the recent work is based on range cameras, this research appears to be a good starting point for this project.
+This work seems to be a little bit old, but as most of the recent work is based on range cameras this research appears to be a good starting point for this project.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_